Import Motor Vehicle to Australia (Rules, Cost & Process)

 Step 5: Customs Clearance and Paying Duties

 When the ship docks in Australia, you cannot just drive the car away.
-You must lodge an import declaration with Australian Border Force (ABF).
+You must lodge an import declaration with the Australian Border Force (ABF).
 This is when you must pay your Customs Duty, Goods and Services Tax (GST), and potentially the Luxury Car Tax (LCT).

 Because customs declarations involve complex legal codes and valuations, it is highly recommended to use a licensed Customs Broker for this step.